-Toxic Families: Disorders They Can Cause
+Toxic Families and the Disorders They Can Cause

 The problem with toxic families is that they end up dumping all their insecurities on the children, making them unable to see their own worth later on.

-We need to take a deeper look at this.
+Let’s take a deeper look at this.

 Toxic families and mental problems

-1. The Pygmalion Effect and its influence on children
+1. The Pygmalion effect and its influence on children

-2. Lethal loves
+2. Lethal love

 3. Overprotective parents